uwcirg/keycloak-waverifyplus/modules/authenticator-demographic/README.md

 ### **Configuring the Module**

-- Use the Keycloak admin console to add the `DemographicRegistrationFormAction` or `DemographicAuthenticatorFactory` to the desired flow.
+- Use the Keycloak admin console to add the appropriate authenticators or form actions to authentication flows.
-- Adjust the configuration properties (e.g., API endpoint, timeouts) as required.
+- Configure the PIN and token authentication settings as needed.

 ---

 ## Example Configuration

-To integrate demographic validation into your workflows:
+To integrate demographic and PIN authentication into Keycloak:

-1. Add `DemographicAuthenticatorFactory` or `DemographicRegistrationFormAction` to your Keycloak flow in the admin console.
+1. Add `DemographicAuthenticatorFactory`, `PinAuthenticatorFactory`, or `TokenAuthenticatorFactory` to your authentication flow.
-2. Ensure that demographic fields (e.g., age, gender, location) are included in the form template for registration flows.
+2. Enable `PinRequiredAction` to ensure users set up a PIN.
+3. Customize form templates for demographic and PIN input.
-3. Deploy the updated flow and test the demographic validation functionality.
+4. Deploy and test the authentication process.

----

-## Form Action: `DemographicRegistrationFormAction`

-### Overview

-`DemographicRegistrationFormAction` collects demographic information during user registration and validates the submitted data.

-### Key Features

-- Dynamically adds demographic fields (e.g., age, gender, location) to the registration form.
-- Validates submitted demographic data to ensure completeness.
-- Stores validated demographic data in user attributes.

-### Deployment

-Include the compiled JAR in the `providers` directory and enable the form action in your Keycloak configuration.
-Customize the form template to display demographic fields.